Healthy Pumpkin Chocolate Chip Muffins made with whole wheat flour and greek yogurt.

 - Fold in chocolate chips

-- Line 12 muffin cups with parchment paper muffin liners (this helps the muffins not to stick) If using regular liners, you will need to spray them with cooking spray.
+- Line 12 muffin cups with parchment paper muffin liners (these will not stick like regular muffin liners)

 - Distribute filling evenly (these will be large muffins)